Codecademy/docs/content/sql/concepts/commands/terms/full-outer-join/full-outer-join.md

 ---
-Title: 'FULL OUTER JOIN'
+Title: "FULL OUTER JOIN"
-Description: 'Combines rows from different tables even if the JOIN condition is not met.'
+Description: "Combines rows from different tables even if the JOIN condition is not met."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'Join'
+  - "Join"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
-  - 'paths/design-databases-with-postgresql'
+  - "paths/design-databases-with-postgresql"
 ---

 The **`FULL OUTER JOIN`** command combines matching rows with all rows from both the left- and right-side tables.